Introduction¶

 +---------------------+--------------------------------------+

-Once the IP address is available, it can be attached to the VM with the following command:
+Once an IP address is available, it can be attached to the VM with the following command:

 $ openstack server add floating ip MY_VM_NAME 134.158.151.224